2025 Herlev municipal election

-The 2025 Herlev Municipal election will be held on November 18, 2025, to elect the 19 members to sit in the regional council for the Herlev Municipal council, in the period of 2026 to 2029.
+The 2025 Herlev Municipal election was held on November 18, 2025, to elect the 19 members to sit in the regional council for the Herlev Municipal council, in the period of 2026 to 2029.
+Marco Damgaard from the Social Democrats, would secure re-election.

 Background

 Following the 2021 election, Thomas Gyldal Petersen from Social Democrats became mayor for third term.
 However, on December 4, 2024 it was revealed that he would step down as mayor, and Marco Damgaard would take over.
-Damgaard will run to continue as mayor.
+Damgaard would run to continue as mayor.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Herlev Municipality had 19 seats in 2025.